georgetown-university/druml/README.md

 * Provides over 15 useful command wrappers for Drush, Bash, Memcache, SAML, Acquia Cloud.
 * Allows to run any existing Drush commands chained in a batch.
 * Runs commands either for multiple sites or individually.
-* Allows to manage list of different sites and control execution priority.
+* Allows to manage list of different sites and control execution ity.
 * Can run commands in parallel threads on a single server.
 * Can run commands on different servers in parallel.
 * Could be extended with custom commands.